xrdocs-staging/design/_blogs/2024-05-01-cst-routed-optical-3_0.md

 Cisco Optical Site Manager (COSM) is an embedded XR application used to manage optical line systems at a site level as opposed to managing individual nodes.
-COSM represents a single point of management for the optical site, aggregating logging, alarm, and performance data for the node.
+COSM represents a single point of management for the optical site aggregating logging, alarm, and performance data for the single or multi-shelf node.
 When multiple physical shelves in a site run COSM it can be deployed in a HA configuration.

 More information about COSM can be found later in this guide or at the following
 URL: